Axelrod-Python/Axelrod/README.rst

 library and that you would like implemented so as to be able to carry out a project please open an issue and let us know!

+**Note: this library will be dropping support for python 2 on the 1st of December 2017.**

 Installation
 ============